mila-iqia/ResearchTemplate/docs/features/testing.md

     - forward pass is deterministic & reproducibile;
     - backward pass is deterministic & reproducibile;

-Take a look at [project.algorithms.testsuites.lightning_module_tests][] to see the included base tests for algorithms.
+Take a look at [project.algorithms.lightning_module_tests][] to see the included base tests for algorithms.

 If you use [Visual Studio Code](https://code.visualstudio.com/), you may want to look into adding the "test explorer" tab to your editor.
 Then, you'll be able to see and debug the tests using the GUI.